 Keyword targeting is one of the main points separating Google from Facebook.
 Being the biggest search engine on the internet, Google also has the most available users.
 This allows for targeting customers which are looking for your service or product specifically and those with high intent for purchasing.
 With AdWords, you can create ad groups and campaigns which revolve around a certain keyword and produce ads relevant to the search queries users actually make.

 And that is exactly the main difference between Google AdWords and Facebook Ads.
 Facebook helps customers find you, while AdWords helps you find potential customers.
 And locating potential customers is fairly easy for Google, as its Display Network currently covers over 2 million individual websites.
 Potential audiences can see the Ads in mobile apps while browsing their emails and while watching videos on YouTube.
+You can visit the sol8.com website and get more detailed information.

 Creating video ads is simple with Facebook, but the one feature which distinguishes Google from it is, of course, YouTube.
 It currently has around 1 billion active users and AdWords allow you to create specific marketing campaigns based on interests, demographics, particular ad placements, specific keywords people use, etc. Not only are video ads excellent four generating brand awareness, but they can also allow users to interact with them in numerous ways.
 Although Google AdWords allows for better reach and higher conversion rates, some of the keywords you target can be rather expensive when compared to Facebook Ads.